psychemedia/storytelling-notes/ross-may-hill-old-ellen.md

 HERBALIST — NOT WITCH

-Ellen Hayward, the woman herbalist, of Cinderford, who has been described as a witch in connection with certain events which have occurred in the Forest of Dean, has issued a statement to the press in which she spiritedly denies the aseertions made concerning her.
-She states that she has gained her living as a herbalist for 45 years, and is not a fortune-teller or hand-reader, nor has she the poewr of divination.
+Ellen Hayward, the woman herbalist, of Cinderford, who has been described as a witch in connection with certain events which have occurred in the Forest of Dean, has issued a statement to the press in which she spiritedly denies the assertions made concerning her.
+She states that she has gained her living as a herbalist for 45 years, and is not a fortune-teller or hand-reader, nor has she the power of divination.
 ```

 And with that, the story fell out of the papers.